carollsinger/NJCCZ/README.md

-# Git Basics for High School Students
+# Git Basics for NJCCZ

 Welcome to **Git Basics for High School Students**!
 This repository is designed to introduce you to version control using Git.
 Whether you're completely new to Git or just need a refresher, this guide will help you learn how to use basic Git commands like **push**, **pull**, **commit**, and **checkout**.